-There is broad consensus that mentoring is key to graduate student success.
+Mentoring is key to graduate student success.
 This award recognizes faculty adept within the broad spectrum of activities that makes up graduate mentoring.
-Exemplary graduate mentoring supports the advancement of students as scholars, teachers, and professionals, and requires significant time and skill.
+Exemplary graudate mentoring supports the advancement of students as scholars, teachers, and professionals, and requires significant time and skill.

 The following list (based on a model from the Duke University Graduate School) describes aspects of mentoring frequently associated with exemplary graduate mentors.